midudev/s3-folder-upload/README.md

 s3-folder-upload statics
 ```

+For the AWS Credentials you need a ENV variable called `AWS_CREDENTIALS_PATH` with the path of the file with the needed info.

 ## Wish list

 - [x] Upload a entire folder to S3 instead file
 - [x] Async upload of files to improve time
 - [x] Detect automatically the content type of (limited support)
 - [x] Return the list of files uploaded with the final URL
+- [ ] Better support for parameters with the CLI
 - [ ] Improve content type function in order to get more and better types of files
 - [ ] Avoid to re-upload files if they didn't change
 - [ ] Check if cache is blocking updates of statics on website.